Jan 9 – Feb 7, 2021

 Talaya Schmid & Jordan Müller

-Tobias Preisig’s In Praise of Small is a series of experimental solo-concerts which seek to open alternative formats and revise the listener-performer-spatiality relationship.
+In Praise of Small is a series of experimental online one-to-one concerts by violinist Tobias Preisig, which seeks to open alternative formats and revise the listener-performer-spatiality relationship.
 Playing on the assumption that musician and listener reciprocally inform one another, In Praise of Small allows an intimate exchange between the two and fosters a shared and non-hierarchical experience for both parts.

 Previous proposals – Part 1